lucamoroz/StaticGestureRecognition/README.md

 # StaticGestureRecognition
 Project from Applied Deep Learning 2020 - TUWien

-The project consists in a static hand gesture recognizer (implemented) that maps gestures to user-defined commands (to implement).
+The project consists in a static hand gesture recognizer that maps gestures to user-defined commands.

 # Requirements

 ## Install dependencies
-1. `virtualenv venv`
+1. `virtualenv venv`.
+Note: the program was tested with python 3.7, you can choose an interpreter using for example `virtualenv -p=/usr/bin/python3.7`
 2. `pip install requirements.txt`

 ## Get the model